Bachelor's requirements

 To meet the general entry requirements for bachelor's studies, you must:

-• For students who received their final school grades after 31 December 2009, there is an additional mathematics requirement.
-You must have successfully completed courses equal to the Swedish courses Mathematics 1a, 1b or 1c.
+For applicants who received their final school grades after 31 December 2009, there is an additional mathematics requirement.
+You must have successfully completed courses equivalent to the Swedish courses Mathematics 1a, 1b or 1c.

 Specific entry requirements